Anywhere With You

 There was a grunt on the other end, then, “Yeah.
 And you remember what happened after.”

 She did.
-Juliet had left him while he was trying to learn how to walk again.
+Juliet had left him while he was rehabbing from his injury, after he was released from his team.
 They were engaged, and she just up and left him.
 Wes.
 The best guy out there.

 “If you were already going with someone, I wouldn’t ask,” he said.
 “But Misty mentioned that you were still dateless, so I thought…I figured…”